FAQs

 5. Enjoy writing!
 If you’re not enjoying the story you’re working on, switch to something else.
 Everyone has false starts.
 The story you start now might not be a story you finish.
 That’s OK.

 Cheeky 6: Find writer friends.
-Connect with others, via social media like Twitter or forums like Absolute Write.
+Connect with others, via social media or forums like Absolute Write.
 I have learned an enormous amount from interacting with other writers, and the support they’ve given me (and I hope I’ve given them) really has been invaluable.